kyawzinwin/ezeng/README.md

-# Sabai Flashcards
+# EzEng

 A warm, simple flashcard web app that helps Burmese speakers learn English **words, phrases, and idioms**.
 Tap a card to flip between English and Burmese;
 switch the practice direction (EN → MY or MY → EN); no login required for learners.
-An admin area manages the vocabulary.
+The deck is **shuffled automatically on load** so practice never falls into the same order twice.
+An admin area manages the vocabulary, with one-click pronunciation lookup (IPA + audio) from a public dictionary.

 ## Tech stack